python-cffi/cffi/doc/source/index.rst

 Windows 64
 ++++++++++

 Win32 works and is tested at least each official release.
-However, it seems that compiling it for Win64 (explicitly *not* in Win32 mode) does not work out of the box.
-According to `issue 9`_, this is because distutils doesn't support .asm files.
-This can be resolved by applying the patch from `Python issue 7546`_.

 Status: Win64 received very basic testing and we applied a few essential fixes in cffi 0.7.
 Please report any other issue.

+Note as usual that this is only about running the 64-bit version of Python on the 64-bit OS.
+If you're running the 32-bit version (the common case apparently), then you're running Win32 as far as we're concerned.

 .. _`issue 9`: https://bitbucket.org/cffi/cffi/issue/9
 .. _`Python issue 7546`: http://bugs.python.org/issue7546